Open Letter to the Sages

 -Mark 9:11-13

-In Judaism, sometimes the Prophet Elijah is called, “High Priest,” like Pinchas was.
-Yochanan (John the Baptist) was also Elijah and a Priest (Cohen) who heralded Yeshua as the Messiah.
+In Judaism, sometimes the Prophet Elijah is called, “High Priest,” as Pinchas was.
+Yochanan (John the Baptist) was also a Priest (Cohen) who was called Elijah and heralded Yeshua as the Messiah.
 Yochanan was originally going to be named, ‘Zechariah,’ after his father the priest.

 The Arizal says that the Prophet Zechariah was also a reincarnation of Elijah.
-Yeshua was sold for thirty pieces of silver according to the amount foretold by the Prophet Zechariah, who as a Priest requested the money.
+Yeshua was sold for thirty pieces of silver according to the amount foretold by the Prophet Zechariah (11:12-13), who as a Priest requested the money.
 Instead of the money going to the Priest for the redemption of Yeshua, the money went to Judas (Yehuda) for the sale of Yeshua to the Priests.
-Whatever belongs to the Priests is called Cherem to the Jewish people.
-This is why the Righteous Priest is one of the four Messianic figures alongside Elijah and Messiah son of David, in order to initiate the redemption of Messiah son of Joseph, who was sold away like Joseph.
-This is now what Ariel (same Gematria as, ‘Zechariah’) Cohen Alloro is attempting to do, with the help of G-d!
+Whatever belongs to the Priests is called, “Cherem,” and therefore forbidden to the Jewish people.
+This is why the Righteous Priest is one of the four Messianic figures alongside Elijah and the Messiah son of David, in order to initiate the redemption of Messiah son of Joseph, who was sold away like Joseph (initiated by Yehuda).
+This is exactly what Ariel (same Gematria as, ‘Zechariah’) Cohen Alloro is now attempting to do, with the help of G-d!

 Yavetz